zahrag/BIOSCAN-1M/README.md

 </div>
 Figure shows original insect images from 16 orders of the BIOSCAN-1M Insect dataset.
-The numbers below each image identify the number of images in each class, and clearly illustrate the degree of class imbalance in the BIOSCAN-1M Insect dataset.
+The numbers below each image identify the number of images in each order group, and clearly illustrate the degree of class imbalance in the BIOSCAN-1M Insect dataset.